The factorial growth of topological recursion: Introduction

 \subsection{Incipit}

 The enumerative theory of Riemann surfaces spans a rich landscape of disciplines, including algebraic geometry, combinatorics, and theoretical physics.
-Problems such as computing volumes of moduli spaces of curves and intersection numbers, enumerating covers or triangulations of Riemann surfaces, and computing correlation functions in 2D quantum gravity and topological string theory, among others, share many interrelations and common structures.
+Problems such as computing volumes of moduli spaces of curves and intersection numbers, enumerating covers and triangulations of Riemann surfaces, and computing correlation functions in 2D quantum gravity and topological string theory, among others, share many interrelations and common structures.
 In particular, their complexity escalates rapidly with the genus.
-In quantum field theory, the growth is typically factorial in the number of loops, whereas in string theory, the contribution of worldsheets of genus $g$ is expected to be of order $(2g)!$.
-In the same complexity class, one finds the problem of computing topological expansions of correlation functions in random matrix theory, various supersymmetric gauge theories, and the semiclassical expansion of solutions to Lax-integrable PDEs.
+In quantum field theory, the growth is typically factorial in the number of loops, whereas in string theory, the contribution of worldsheets of genus $g$ is expected to be of order $(2g)!$ \cite{She91}.
+In the same complexity class as the latter, one encounters the problem of computing topological expansions of correlation functions in random matrix theory, various supersymmetric gauge theories, minimal models, and more generally, the semiclassical expansion of solutions to Lax-integrable PDEs.
+This was intensively discussed in theoretical physics in the early 1990s; see, for example, \cite{DS90,GM90,BK90,GZJ90} and the review \cite{DGZ95}.

-In mathematics, the computation of Weil--Petersson volumes of the moduli space of hyperbolic surfaces of genus $g$ provides a model situation.
-In the early 2000s, Grushevsky and Schumacher--Trapani \cite{Gru01,ST01} established a $(2g)!$ upper bound for the large genus Weil--Petersson volumes.
-Subsequent advancements by Mirzakhani and Zograf \cite{Zog,MZ15} improved the large genus bound to an asymptotic equivalent, up to a (still conjectural) overall constant.
+In mathematics, the computation of Weil--Petersson volumes of the moduli space of hyperbolic surfaces of genus $g$ serves as a model case.
+In the early 2000s, Grushevsky and Schumacher--Trapani \cite{Gru01,ST01} established an upper bound of $(2g)!$ for the large genus Weil--Petersson volumes.
+Subsequent advancements by Mirzakhani and Zograf \cite{Zog,MZ15} improved the large genus bound to an asymptotic equivalent, up to an overall constant, which remains conjectural.
 The Mirzakhani--Zograf asymptotics have gained significant attention due to their profound implications in random hyperbolic geometry, where some quantities are only accessible in the large genus limit.
 Examples include the average value of the systole function \cite{MP19} and the (still conjectural) typical near-optimal spectral gap \cite{Wri20}.
-Similar asymptotic features have been obtained beyond Weil--Petersson volumes, e.g. for Masur--Veech volumes and Siegel--Veech constants \cite{Agg20,CMSZ20}, intersection numbers of $\psi$-classes on the moduli space of curves \cite{Agg21,DGZZ21,EGGGL}.
+Similar asymptotic results have been obtained beyond Weil--Petersson volumes, such as for Masur--Veech volumes and Siegel--Veech constants \cite{Agg20,CMSZ20}, intersection numbers of $\psi$-classes on the moduli space of curves \cite{Agg21,DGZZ21,EGGGL}, and the number of cubic maps \cite{GK20}.